wfenske/IfdefRevolver/README.md

-1. Analysis is done when the command finished without an error code and without suspicious output.  `analysis.log` should conclude with a line saying something like `Successfully processed 1 directories.`
+1. Analysis is done when the command finished without an error code and without suspicious output.  `analysis.log` should conclude with a line saying something like

-1. Excluding snapshots
+   ``INFO 10:42:42 Successfully output aggregated change data for all 42 windows. make[1]: Leaving directory '/home/user/projects'

-   (will be described later)
+   ``

-1. Grouping snapshots to windows
+1. Start the statistical analyses

-   (will be described later)
+   ``make -f <IfdefRevolver>/src/main/scripts/stat-project.mk PROJECT=myproject``